stianlaa/byte-barometer/backend/README.md

 # Getting started

+The backend application will regularly fetch, process and store new comments from hackernews so that they may be queried.
+However this will just happen to new comments, to populate the index with an initial set of data the `vector_manager.py` script should be used.

-Build the docker image if you haven't already
+After initial setup, build the docker image if you haven't already

 ```bash
 docker build -t byte-barometer .